How to Start an LLC in Texas

 Do I have to get a tax ID number (EIN)?

 You will need a federal tax ID (Employer Identification Number or simply EIN) if you want to hire employees or be taxed as a pass-through entity with the IRS.
 Just about every bank will require you to have an EIN for your new Texas LLC.
 They are free and easy to get online by using the link above.
 Generally speaking, it is best to get an IRS EIN even if you don’t think you need it right now.
 If you run into a situation where a vendor asks for it, then you have it.
-A Texas LLC EIN will help establish credit with many of the vendors you’ll do business with and give you the option to not provide them your personal social security number.
+A Texas LLC EIN will help establish credit with many of the vendors you’ll do business with and give you the option to not provide them with your personal social security number.

 Open a Bank Account for Your Texas LLC